Skip to main content

 Impaired Driving vs. Over 80: Two Different Charges

 Most people arrested for drunk driving are charged with both impaired operation and over 80.
-They sound similar but work differently:
+They sound similar but work differently.
+For a full breakdown of both charge types, penalties, and aggravating factors, see our guide to DUI charges in Ontario.

 Impaired Operation — s.
 320.14(1)(a)Over 80 — s.
 320.14(1)(b)